kpn-dsh/dsh-cli/README.md

 # DSH resource management API command line tool

 > **NOTE**
-> This tool is still under development and will most likely contain many bugs.
-> If you encounter any of these bugs (and you will), you can report them to `unibox@kpn.com`.
+> If you encounter any bugs or issues you can report them to `unibox@kpn.com`.
 > Please include the exact command, the erroneous output and an explanation of the expected output.
 > You can also send requests for new features to this e-mail address.